Syampuuh/Titanfall2/readme.md

 * New Map: **Glitch**
   * "Pilot Simulator"
-  * "A medium-sized map designed for objective modes and inspired by Captain Lastimosa’s home planet of Harmony.
+  * "A medium-sized map designed for objective modes and inspired by Captain Lastimosaâs home planet of Harmony.
 Vertical drops and long, twisting paths dominate the environment, perfect for chaining together long wall runs to seamlessly glide across the map."
 * New Live Fire Map: **Deck**
   * "MRVN run facility for Pilot combat simulation and observation."
   * "Tight interior spaces, exposed courtyards, and watchful drones circling overhead.
 You may see a M.R.V.N. or two puttering around in the background."